Whitematter

 backward() walks the graph in reverse topological order.
 Each node calls its stored closure, computes the local gradient, passes it upstream.
 Matmul backward for A @ B produces grad @ B^T for A and A^T @ grad for B. ReLU masks where input was negative.
 Convolution backward is a transposed convolution.

-Every backward function is written by hand.
-That's the point.
+Every backward function is written by hand. +

 flowchart TD